GeoSn0w/geosn0w.github.io/_posts/2018-10-05-Jailbreaks-Demystified.md

 So, how do we do that?

 On QiLin (and therefore on LiberiOS and Osiris Jailbreak), the remounting up to iOS 11.2.6 works this way:
 As I said, by default the ROOT FS is mounted as read-only.
 Not only that, but the SandBox also has a hook that prevents you from remounting it as Read / Write.
-The hook is enforced through a MACF calls in mount_begin_update() and mount_common().
+The hook is enforced through MACF calls in <code class="high">mount_begin_update()</code> and <code class="high">mount_common()</code>.
 All the hook does it to check for the presence of the <code class="high">MNT_ROOTFS</code> flag in the mount flags.
 If it exists, the operation fails.
 So what QiLin does?
 Simple.
 It turns off the <code class="high">MNT_ROOTFS</code> flag.

 The following listing is the <code class="high">remountRootFS</code> in the QiLin Toolkit and was made publicly available by Jonathan Levin on newosxbook.com and in the Volume III of *OS Internals.